CLAIRE-Labo/python-ml-research-template/README.md

     2. Delete the [installation instructions](#development-environment) for the platforms you don't support.
     3. Delete this section [(Getting started with the template)](#getting-started-with-the-template).

+## Template FAQ

+### Can I use this template for an already existing project?
+How do I do that?

 ## Getting Started

+TODO.
+This will be the public getting started.

 ### Development environment